webcast/webcast.js/API.md

 * `Webcast.Encoder.Resample`: a wrapper to resample encoder's input.
 Requires [libsamplerate.js](https://github.com/savonet/libsamplerate-js).
 * `Webcast.Encoder.Asynchronous`: a wrapper to encode in a [Web Worker](http://www.w3.org/TR/workers/)
 * `Webcast.Socket`: a simple wrapper around `WebSockets` that implements the `webcast` protocol.
-* `Webcast.Node`: a wrapper to create a `webcast` node, in-par with the Web Audio API.
+* `AudioContext::createWebcastSource`: a wrapper to create a `webcast` node, in-par with the Web Audio API.

 ### How to use?